The Empathy Problem For Adults With Asperger’s

 In my many years of blogging about adult Asperger’s, I have never re-posted an article from another source.
 Because of the way this article addresses such an important topic for adults with Asperger’s, I have decided to make an exception to this practice.

-I hope you will benefit from this description of empathy.
+I hope you will benefit from this description of empathy in adult Asperger’s.
 Please let me know what you think of it and if you have any questions.
 I would be happy to respond.

 Happy Holidays to all.